Russia on collision course as Putin plots return

 Mikhail Khodorkovsky, an oil tycoon with political ambitions, was arrested in 2003 and then jailed on fraud and tax evasion charges.

-The organizers of the anti-Putin rallies attended by tens of thousands of people have lost faith in him ever changing.
+The organisers of the anti-Putin rallies attended by tens of thousands of people have lost faith in him ever changing.

 "This means the same conflict between him and civil society will continue," said Vladimir Ryzhkov, an opposition leader.